Jbansal2/digital-blog/README.md

 };

 About Me

-Hello!
-I'm Jitendra Bansal, a passionate software developer enthusiastic about creating innovative solutions.
-I specialize in web development, particularly in building portfolio websites and dynamic digital blog platforms.
-My skills encompass a wide range of technologies, including HTML, CSS, JavaScript, React, MongoDB, MySQL, Node.js, Express.js, and more.
-Additionally, I enjoy exploring backend development by playing with REST APIs and have a strong foundation in programming languages such as Java and C++.I'm also well-versed in Data Structures and Algorithms.

-Projects
-Here are some of the exciting projects I've worked on:

-Portfolio Website: A showcase of my work and skills.

-Link: www.jitendrabansal.me

-Digital Blog Website: A platform for sharing ideas and insights.

-Link: www.digitalblogs.tech
+I'm a curious soul passionate about crafting exceptional digital experiences.
+With a solid foundation in web technologies and a penchant for diving deep into backend systems, I thrive on turning ideas into reality.

+What I'm Working On

+Portfolio Website Revamp: Adding a sprinkle of creativity to showcase my journey.
+Digital Blog Platform: Creating a space to share insights and discoveries.
+Side Projects: Always exploring new technologies and experimenting with fun ideas.

+Skills

+Frontend Development: HTML, CSS, JavaScript, React Backend Development: Node.js, Express.js
+Databases: MongoDB, MySQL
+REST API Development
+Programming Languages: Java, C++
+Data Structures and Algorithms

 Let's Collaborate